SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 ### Topics and subscriptions
 Internally, Notifications 2.0 uses a [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
-pattern, allowing use-cases to organise their desired selections of measurement, event, alarm, operation and/or inventory messages into topics according to functional interest.
+pattern, allowing use-cases to organize their desired selections of measurement, event, alarm, operation and/or inventory messages into topics according to functional interest.
 Creating a Notification 2.0 [subscription](https://{{<domain-c8y>}}/api/{{< c8y-current-version >}}/#tag/Subscriptions)
-in {{< product-c8y-iot >}} creates a publisher (internally), that will forward {{< product-c8y-iot >}} messages that it matches (based
+in {{< product-c8y-iot >}} creates a publisher (internally), that forwards {{< product-c8y-iot >}} messages that it matches (based
 on message qualities such as its source, type or even content, for example) to a specific topic.
 Each subscription can only forward messages to one topic, but multiple subscriptions can forward messages to the same topic.

 {{< c8y-admon-caution >}}
 The term 'subscription' is overloaded and can be confusing here.
-It is called a subscription as internally the topic is subscribing to a selection of {{< product-c8y-iot >}} messages - it does not relate to a Notification 2.0 end consumer.
+It is called a subscription because internally the topic subscribes to a selection of {{< product-c8y-iot >}} messages - it does not relate to a Notification 2.0 end consumer.
 This may be revised in a future release to avoid potential confusion.
 {{< /c8y-admon-caution >}}

-The diagram 'Notification 2.0 topics and subscriptions' immediately following shows three subscriptions that have been created in {{< product-c8y-iot >}} that are forwarding notification messages into two topics in the Messaging Service.
+The diagram 'Notification 2.0 topics and subscriptions' below shows three subscriptions that have been created in {{< product-c8y-iot >}} and are forwarding notification messages into two topics in the Messaging Service.

 The 'temperature' topic is receiving measurements from the leftmost and centrally depicted subscriptions.
 Both of these have a "mo" (managed object) context and they both include messages from the measurement API only.
 A subscription with a managed object context can only forward messages from a specific managed object (such as a device).
-The leftmost subscription is forwarding measurements from a device with source id '12345' and the centrally depicted one the same but from device '67890'.
+The leftmost subscription is forwarding measurements from a device with source ID '12345' and the centrally depicted subscription does the same but from device '67890'.

 The 'alarms' topic is receiving alarms from the rightmost subscription.
-It has a tenant context and includes messages from the alarm api.
-It will forward all alarms within the tenant that creates the subscription, regardless of how they are generated
-(finer grained topics can be created using filters).
+It has a tenant context and includes messages from the alarm API.
+It forwards all alarms within the tenant that creates the subscription, regardless of how they are generated (you can create finer grained topics by using filters).
-The forwarded alarms will include those raised by {{< product-c8y-iot >}} itself, and those published via REST or MQTT from other components in, or attached to, the platform, including any alarms raised by the depicted devices.
+The forwarded alarms include those raised by {{< product-c8y-iot >}} itself, and those published via REST or MQTT from other components in, or attached to, the platform, including any alarms raised by the depicted devices.

 ![Notification 2.0 topics and subscriptions diagram](/images/reference-guide/notification2/notification2-subscriptions.svg)